mahmoudimus/ac/docs/public/resources/faqs.md

 ### Can an Atlassian OnDemand customer use Atlassian Connect for custom development?
 Yes.
 Every Atlassian OnDemand customer has access to the Atlassian Connect platform.
 This means that internal developers can create and deploy Atlassian Connect add-ons for their own use within their organization.
-For example, a developer might integrate JIRA OnDemand with an internal system, or to integrate Confluence OnDemand with another SaaS service's API.
+For example, a developer might integrate JIRA Cloud with an internal system, or to integrate Confluence Cloud with another SaaS service's API.

 Note that add-ons in OnDemand must be installed through the Atlassian Marketplace.
 Thus, to install an add-on for internal use, you must create a listing for it on the Marketplace.
 The